kyma-project/istio/docs/user/04-10-503-no-access.md

     kubectl get secrets -n istio-system kyma-gateway-certs-cacert -oyaml
     ```

-6. To regenerate a corrupted certificate, follow [this tutorial](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-security/sec-01-tls-certificates-security/).
-If you are running Kyma provisioned through Gardener, follow this [troubleshooting guide](https://kyma-project.io/docs/kyma/latest/04-operation-guides/troubleshooting/security/sec-01-certificates-gardener/) instead.
+6. To regenerate a corrupted certificate, follow the tutorial to [Set up or update a custom domain TLS certificate in Kyma](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-security/sec-01-tls-certificates-security/).
+If you are running Kyma provisioned through Gardener, follow the [Gardener troubleshooting guide](https://kyma-project.io/docs/kyma/latest/04-operation-guides/troubleshooting/security/sec-01-certificates-gardener/) instead.

    >**NOTE**: Remember to switch back to the `distroless` image after you resolved the issue.